 Barrick believes that to succeed, modern mining companies must embrace and integrate environmental, social and economic considerations in all business decisions and deliver these through a responsible partnership with our stakeholders.
-Our sustainability vision is underpinned by four key pillars: creating economic benefits; protecting health & safety; respecting human rights; and minimizing our environmental impacts.
+Barrick's sustainability vision is underpinned by four key pillars: creating economic benefits; protecting health & safety; respecting human rights; and minimizing our environmental impacts.

 Barrick's vision is underpinned by the knowledge that sustainability aspects are interconnected, relying on and feeding to each other.
-Using this knowledge, we have developed a holistic and integrated approach to sustainability management.
+Using this knowledge, Barrick has developed a holistic and integrated approach to sustainability management.
 The approach is based on science, links to the objectives of the United Nation Sustainable Development Goals (SDGs) and seeks to deliver outcomes which are achievable, demonstrable, and align with global sustainability priorities.

-Wherever we operate, we and the third parties we work with respect the human rights of everyone impacted by our operations, seek to avoid causing or contributing to human rights violations, to prevent adverse human rights impacts from occurring, and to provide a remedy where adverse human rights impacts do occur.
+Wherever Barrick operates, Barrick and the third parties it works with respect the human rights of everyone impacted by Barrick's operations, seek to avoid causing or contributing to human rights violations, to prevent adverse human rights impacts from occurring, and to provide a remedy where adverse human rights impacts do occur.

-We do not tolerate violations of human rights committed by our employees, affiliates, or any third parties acting on our behalf or related to any aspect of our operations.
-We have zero tolerance for, and our Human Rights Policy clearly prohibits the use of child labour, prison labour, or any form of forced labour, slavery or servitude in our operations, supply chain or any associated business activity.
+We do not tolerate violations of human rights committed by our employees, affiliates, or any third parties acting on our behalf or related to any aspect of our operations.1 We have zero tolerance for, and Barrick's Human Rights Policy clearly prohibits, the use of child labour, prison labour, or any form of forced labour, slavery or servitude in our operations, supply chain or any associated business activity.